 In a supplement to the original report that was also published in The Canadian Churchman Rev. Neville L. Ward, superintendent of the Chinese Missions, noted that “the Orientals are human beings, not animals” whose souls in God’s sight are “as precious as ours.”
 Yet, he complained of their “unfair” and increasing economic competition and warned that unless they were Christianized, one day there might “be Buddhist and Shinto temples on Shaughnessy Heights and Rockland Avenue” and a Confucian temple on the site of Holy Rosary Cathedral.
 Given the “tremendous anti-Oriental atmosphere” he wondered how laymen could be expected to support the Oriental missions.
 Ward contributed to this atmosphere by reportedly saying that racial mixtures were impossible, that Oriental schools taught anti-white and anti-Christian ideas, and, implying a military threat, that Japan was collecting charts and photographs of British Columbia.
 In Victoria, Anglican leaders met with representatives of the Baptist, Congregational, Methodist, Presbyterian, and Roman Catholic churches to discuss how the “Oriental problem” affected their extension work.

 To counter prejudice, in both the Church and secular press Rev. F.W.
-Cassillis Kennedy , who had served in Japan and was in charge of Missions to the Japanese, recalled how Japan had been a good ally and urged Canadians to study about Japan and its commercial possibilities.
+Cassillis Kennedy recalled how Japan had been a good ally during the recent war and urged Canadians to study about Japan and its commercial possibilities.
 Privately, he blamed the laity’s failure to support the home missions on “race prejudice.”
 He favoured enfranchising the 150 or so Canadian Japanese who served in the Canadian Expeditionary Force, but would not enfranchise all Asians and agreed that Asian immigrants must conform to “our customs.”
 After comparing the “polite, thrifty, and law-abiding” Japanese with Mennonites, Doukhobors, and other Europeans who caused “much trouble and anxiety,” he endorsed selective immigration.”
 If no obstacles were put in their way, he believed that Japanese, who showed “signs of wanting to be more like Canadians,” would be assimilated though not, he insisted, in a biological sense.
 Kennedy so vigorously opposed race prejudice that his detractors accused him of being in the pay of the government of Japan.